Things to do on Whidbey Island

 Gift Certificate Special!

-Give someone you love a romantic get-a-way at the Country Cottage of Langley.
-Gift certificates purchased from March 1st to June 30th will include a bottle of Whidbey Island Wine and a basket of fresh baked pastries.
+Give someone you love a romantic get-a-way at Country Cottage of Langley.
+Gift certificates purchased from May 1st to June 30th will include a bottle of Whidbey Island Wine and a basket of fresh baked pastries.
 What a wonderful gift for a Getaway.
-Gift certificates are available online or by calling 800 / 713-3860 and are available in any denomination or for a particular Cottage or package.
+Gift certificates are available by calling 800 / 713-3860 and are available in any denomination or for a particular Cottage or package.

 Fifty miles north of Seattle via the Mukilteo Ferry, the Village of Langley by the Sea is THE place to be on Whidbey Island during all four seasons.